Dennis Bermudez: Ultimate Fighting Championship

 In his highest profile fight to date, Bermudez faced Clay Guida on July 26, 2014, at UFC on Fox 12.
 He won the bout via submission in the second round, and earned a Performance of the Night bonus award for the second time in a row.

 Bermudez faced Ricardo Lamas on November 15, 2014, at UFC 180.
 He lost the fight via submission in the first round.

 Bermudez faced Jeremy Stephens on July 11, 2015, at UFC 189.
 After a close first two rounds, he lost the fight by TKO in the third round.

 Bermudez was expected to face Maximo Blanco on January 17, 2016, at UFC Fight Night 81.
 However, Bermudez pulled out of the fight in early December citing injury and was replaced by promotional newcomer Luke Sanders.
 Following a quick recovery, Bermudez was rebooked and he faced Tatsuya Kawajiri on February 21, 2016, at UFC Fight Night 83.
 He won the fight by unanimous decision.

 Bermudez faced Rony Jason on August 6, 2016, at UFC Fight Night 92.
 He won the fight by unanimous decision.

 Bermudez faced returning veteran Chan Sung Jung on February 4, 2017, at UFC Fight Night 104.
 He lost the fight by knockout in the first round.

 Bermudez faced Darren Elkins on July 22, 2017, at UFC on Fox 25.
 He lost the back-and-forth fight via split decision.

 Bermudez faced Andre Fili on January 27, 2018 at UFC on Fox 27.
 He lost the fight via split decision.

 Bermudez faced Rick Glenn on July 14, 2018 at UFC Fight Night 133.
 He lost the fight via split decision.

 Bermudez faced Te Edwards in a lightweight bout on January 19, 2019 at UFC Fight Night 143.
 He won the fight via unanimous decision.
 He announced his retirement after the fight, leaving his gloves in the Octagon.

 Personal life

-Bermudez has two sons, Bryson and Maddox.
+Bermudez is of Puerto Rican and British descent.
+He has three children: two sons named Bryson and Maddox (with his then-girlfriend Lindsey Kuhn), and a daughter named Lulu (with his current partner Nina Sea).

+Bermudez graduated from Bloomsburg University of Pennsylvania in 2009 with a degree in anthropology.